 The UFL’s first task is pilot testing promising low-cost and high-value actions to optimize operations in the Final 50 Feet of the urban goods delivery system.
 The Final 50 Feet is defined as the supply chain segment that begins when trucks pull into a parking space and stop moving—in public load/unload spaces at the curb or in an alley, or in a building’s loading dock or internal freight bay.
 It tracks the delivery process inside buildings and ends where the customer takes receipt of their goods.
-The top goals for the Final 50 Feet research project are:

 - Lower costs for delivery firms, and therefore potentially lower costs for their customers;